Home / Who We Are / Our Ethical Statements /

 - We’ve increased the range of Ecoleaf products available in 5L and 20L containers.

-- Our paper products (toilet rolls, paper tissues and kitchen towels) are made from 100% recycled fibres sourced exclusively in the UK.
+- Our paper products (toilet rolls and kitchen towels) are made from 100% recycled fibres sourced exclusively in the UK.
 No chlorine is used in the manufacture.

 It’s going to take time.
 Rest assured that we’re working hard behind the scenes exploring new developments with our local packaging company and working in partnership to drive innovations in packaging technology.
 We have to balance reducing food waste, the available recycling options in the UK and environmental concerns.
 Get in touch if you have any interesting developments you’d like to explore with us.
 We’re always open to a conversation and we’ll keep you updated as we find and explore new evidence and innovations.